-Goals Objectives Interventions Counties implementing intervention Prevent underage drinking and excessive alcohol consumption by adults excessive alcohol consumption by the use of alcohol on at least one day for the past 30 days Implement environmental approaches, including reducing alcohol access, implementing responsible beverage services, reducing risk of drinking and driving, and underage alcohol access.
-Cattaraugus, Cortland, Erie, Essex, Franklin, Fulton, Genesee, Greene, Hamilton, Jefferson, Lewis, Livingston, Madison, Monroe, Montgomery Implement school-based prevention: Implement/Expand School-Based Prevention Services.
+Goals Objectives Interventions Counties i Prevent underage drinking and excessive alcohol consumption by adults Reduce the percentage of youth in grades 9-12 reporting the use of alcohol on at least one day for the past 30 days by 10% from 27.1% in 2017 to 24.4% Reduce the age-adjusted percentage of adult (age 18 and older) binge drinking (5 drinks or more for men during one occasion, and 4 or more drinks for women during one Implement environmental approaches, including reducing alcohol access, implementing responsible beverage services, reducing risk of drinking and driving, and underage alcohol access.
+Implement school-based prevention: Implement/Expand School-Based Prevention Cattaraugu: Hamilton, J Erie, Essex, occasion) during the past month by 10% to no more than 16.4% Reduce the age-adjusted percentage of adult (age 55+ and older) binge drinking (5 drinks or more for men during one occasion, and 4 or more drinks for women during one occasion) during the past month by 10% from 21.7% in Services.
 Life Skills Training (LST) is a school-based program that aims to prevent alcohol, tobacco, and marijuana use and violence by targeting major social and psychological factors that promote the initiation of substance use and other risky behaviors.
-Teen Intervene is a brief, early intervention program for 12-to 19-year-olds who display the early stages of alcohol or drug involvement.
+Teen Intervene is a brief, early intervention program for 12- to 19-year-olds who display the early stages of alcohol or drug involvement.
 Integrating stages of change theory, motivational enhancement, and cognitive-behavioral therapy, the intervention aims to help teens reduce and ultimately eliminate their substance use.
-Erie, Essex, Fulton, Herkimer, Livingston, Madison Integrate trauma-informed approaches into prevention programs by training staff, developing protocols and cross-system collaboration.
-Chautauqua, Lewis, Livingston, Montgomery Implement routine screening and brief behavioral counseling in primary care settings to reduce unhealthy alcohol use for adults 18 years or older, including pregnant women.
-Fulton, Montgomery Implement Screening, Brief Intervention, and Referral to Treatment (SBIRT) Electronic screening and brief interventions (e-SBI) using electronic devices (e.g., computers, telephones, or mobile devices) to facilitate delivery of key elements of traditional SBI.
-Franklin, Fulton, Livingston, Madison, Montgomery Reduce the age-adjusted overdose deaths involving any opioid by 7% to 14.3 per 100,000 population Integrate trauma-informed approaches and responses into prevention programs by training staff, developing protocols and engaging in cross-system collaboration.
-Livingston
+2017 to 19.5% Integrate trauma-informed approaches into prevention programs by training staff, developing protocols and cross-system collaboration.
+Chautauqu Implement routine screening and brief behavioral counseling in primary care settings to reduce unhealthy alcohol use for adults 18 years or older, including pregnant women.
+Fulton, Mo Implement Screening, Brief Intervention, and Referral to Treatment (SBIRT) Electronic screening and brief interventions (e-SBI) using electronic devices (e.g., computers, telephones, or mobile devices) to facilitate delivery of key elements of traditional SBI.
+Franklin, Fu Reduce the age-adjusted overdose deaths involving any opioid by 7% to 14.3 per 100,000 population Integrate trauma-informed approaches and responses into prevention programs by training staff, developing protocols and engaging in cross-system collaboration.
+Livingston es implementing intervention gus, Cortland, Erie, Essex, Franklin, Fulton, Genesee, Greene, n, Jefferson, Lewis, Livingston, Madison, Monroe, Montgomery ex, Fulton, Herkimer, Livingston, Madison qua, Lewis, Livingston, Montgomery